codacy/docs/docs/repositories/files.md

     Toggle between the list and annotated source code views using the icon on the right-hand side.
 When using the list view, you can use filters to help you find specific issues in the file.
 Select an issue to see more information about the issue.

-    For more information about the available filters and information for each issue see the [Issues page](issues.md).
+    For more information about the available information and filters and for each issue see the [Issues page](issues.md).

     ![Issues for a file](images/files-issues.png)